Numerical approximation of linear parabolic evolution equations revisited: Semidiscrete and fully discerete error estimates

-When we can associate to $A$ a bilinear form, $a : V \times V \to \mathbb{R}$, where $V,H$ are Hilbert spaces with $H \subseteq V$ densely and continuously (see Lemma \ref{lemma:variational-semigroup}), we think of $\lambda \geq 0$ as some constant ensuring that "the shifted bilinear form", $a(\cdot, \cdot) + \lambda (\cdot, \cdot)_H$, is coercive on $V$ - elliptic operators with Gårding's inequality is the canonical example (or elliptic operators on surfaces with a Ladyzhenskaya inequality as described in Section 3 in \cite{elliot}).
-As we will see later: even though $\lambda$ is needed for the stationary problem above to have a solution, it does not matter much (up to a constant depending on the terminal time) when studying the error in approximating the corresponding Cauchy problem \eqref{eq:linear-evolution-equation}. \end{remark}
+The condition \ref{cond:abstract-solution-operator} is interpreted as the error in the numerical approximation of the corresponding stationary problem $(\lambda + A) u = x$, where the numerical approximation is given by $(\lambda + A_h) u_h = \pi_h x$.
+When we can associate to $A$ a sesquilinear form, $a : V \times V \to \mathbb{C}$, where $V,H$ are Hilbert spaces with $V \subseteq H$ densely and continuously (see Lemma \ref{lemma:variational-semigroup}), we think of $\lambda \geq 0$ as some constant ensuring that ``the shifted sesquilinear form", $a(\cdot, \cdot) + \lambda (\cdot, \cdot)_H$, is coercive on $V$.
+Elliptic operators with Gårding's inequality is the canonical example.
+More generally, one can consider elliptic operators on surfaces with a Ladyzhenskaya inequality (as described in Section 3 in \cite{2013-elliott}).
+In Theorem \ref{theorem:1} we will see that even though $\lambda$ is needed for the stationary problem above to have a solution, it only influences the error in approximating the corresponding Cauchy problem \eqref{eq:linear-evolution-equation} through a factor that possibly grows or decays exponentially with time.

-The following theorem is the main result of this paper, and is an extension of Theorem 3.5 in \cite{thomee} to more general equations and numerical approximation techniques. \begin{theorem} Under Assumption \ref{assumption:abstract-model}, let $u(t) := S(t) x$ where $S$ is the analytic semigroup generated by $-A$ on $X$, and $u_h(t) := S_h(t) \pi_h x$, where $S_h$ is the analytic semigroup generated by $-A_h$ on $X_h$.
-Then the following estimate holds,
+The following theorem is the main result of this paper, and is an extension of Theorem 3.5 in \cite{thomee} to more general equations and numerical approximation techniques. \begin{theorem} Under Assumption \ref{assumption:abstract-model}, there is $C, \epsilon > 0$ such that